The Lost Prince – John of Eltham

 Edmund_of_Langley_remonstrating_with_the_King_of_Portugal_-_Chronique_d'_Angleterre_(Volume_III)_(late_15th_C),_f.186r_-_BL_Royal_MS_14_E_IV

-The couple’s first son, Edward was born the following year – he would become the second Duke of York, and be killed at Agincourt in 1415.
+The couple’s first son, Edward was born in 1373 – he would become the second Duke of York, and be killed at Agincourt in 1415.
 A daughter, Constance, was born in 1374.
+A second son, Richard of Conisbrough, grandfather of both Edward IV and Richard III, was born at Conisbrough Castle in Yorkshire, sometime between 1375 and 1386.
+He was executed for his involvement in the Southampton Plot, against Henry V, in 1415.

 conisbroughcastle